fsprojects/FSharp.Formatting/docs/index.md

 ==================================

-The F# Formatting libraries (`FSharp.CodeFormat.dll` and `FSharp.Markdown.dll`) include an F# implementation of Markdown parser and F# code formatter that can used to tokenize F# code and obtain information about tokens including tool-tips (as in Visual Studio and MonoDevelop) with type information.
+The F# Formatting libraries (`FSharp.CodeFormat.dll` and `FSharp.Markdown.dll`) include an F# implementation of the Markdown parser and a F# code formatter that can be used to tokenize F# code and obtain information about tokens including tool-tips (as in Visual Studio and MonoDevelop) with type information.
 The package also comes with a sample that implements literate programming for F# (and was used to generate this documentation).